meadsteve/meadsteve.github.io/_posts/2020-02-19-monitoring-async-python.markdown

 If after a change is made to production this value jumps up then I know those changes have introduced more blocking work onto the loop.
-This can act as an early warning system before things get too bad.
+This can act as an early warning sign before things get too bad.

+Another aspect I want to monitor is the number of active tasks on the event loop.
+For a system in a steady healthy state this number should stay roughly constant.

+This can be tracked by add some code to the `_monitor_loop` task from earlier:

 ```python
 from asyncio import AbstractEventLoop, Task